StevenMLocke/StevenMLocke/README.md

 ## About me:
 - I am pretty great
 - I have been coding for longer than I generally admit to myself
-- I disc gold a lot
+- I disc golf a lot

 ----